 Atlanta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Atlanta is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Atlanta who work in office and administrative support (19.12%), sales jobs (10.37%), and food service (7.65%).
+There are especially a lot of people living in Atlanta who work in office and administrative support (22.23%), sales jobs (11.97%), and teaching (8.67%).

-The percentage of adults in Atlanta with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.38% of adults in Atlanta have a bachelor's degree or advanced degree.
+The percentage of adults in Atlanta who are college-educated is close to the national average for all communities of 21.84%: 19.55% of the adults in Atlanta have a bachelor's degree or advanced degree.

-The per capita income in Atlanta in 2010 was $19,747, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $78,988 for a family of four.
+The per capita income in Atlanta in 2010 was $20,318, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $81,272 for a family of four.
 However, Atlanta contains both very wealthy and poor people as well.

-Atlanta is a very ethnically-diverse city.
+Atlanta is an extremely ethnically-diverse city.
 The people who call Atlanta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atlanta residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Atlanta include English, German, French , and Scots-Irish.
+Important ancestries of people in Atlanta include German, Irish, French , and Scots-Irish.